sergioagomes/Clojure-Studies/logs/Logs.md

 - **References**:[github]()

 ## Day 18: OCT 10, 2023

 - **Today`s Progress**: Today I finish the second course of formation Clojure on Alura, I learned about keep function, what it's the purpose and how this function is look a map/reduce functions, also learn about Lazy and Eaeger in Clojure and how can I use each one.

 - **Link to Description**: [Clojure-Alura](/logs/Docs/Clojure-Alura.md)

+## Day 19: OCT 11, 2023

+- **Today`s Progress**: Today I started a new cap in the book programming Clojure, learned more about data structures and as in Clojure we can see the most data structures as sequences, also read more about lazy/eager and saw some examples to get the idea.